 Carrot Treasure Hunt

 Before the Peter Rabbit party make lots of triangle carrot shapes cut out of orange poster board.
 On some of the carrots write a number (that corresponds with a prize you have bought) and then hide the carrots throughout the birthday party area.
 Ask the children to go on a carrot treasure hunt and try and find all the carrots.
 When the carrots have all been found let the kids trade in their carrots for prizes.
-Easter eggs can also be hidden for the children to find.
+Plastic eggs can also be hidden for the children to find.

 Hide and Seek Peter Rabbit